 The genuine, e.g.\ the posterior based on the likelihood function of the normal model, and the pseudo-posterior (\ref{postR}) based on the empirical likelihood (EL) are computed by numerical integration.
-The ABC-R posterior is obtained using Algorithm~\ref{alg:abc-mcmc} (Section~\ref{ssec:implementation}).
-From the posterior distributions illustrated in Figure~\ref{fig:fig1} we note that, when the data come from the central model (panels (a)-(b)), i.e. for $\epsilon=0$, all the posteriors are in reasonable agreement, even if the EL posterior behaves slightly worse, especially the marginal posterior of $\sigma$ with $n=15$.
+The ABC-R posterior is obtained using Algorithm~1.
+From the posterior distributions illustrated in Figure~\ref{fig:fig1} we note that, when the data come from the central model (panels (a)-(b)), i.e. for $\delta=0$, all the posteriors are in reasonable agreement, even if the EL posterior behaves slightly worse, especially the marginal posterior of $\sigma$ with $n=15$.
 When the data are contaminated (panels (c)-(d)), the genuine posterior is less trustworthy as the bulk of the posterior drifts away from the true parameter value (vertical and horizontal straight lines).
-This is not the case however for the ABC-R posterior which remains centered around the true parameter value.
-The behavior of the EL posterior is less clear-cut here.
-In particular, it seems to have bimodal shape with the dominant mode laying around the true value and the secondary mode being located distantly.
-Consequently, the EL posterior has higher spread than the ABC-R posterior is not affected by the very outlying observations coming from the contamination component.
+This is not the case however for the ABC-R posterior which remains centred around the true parameter value.
+We note that in the contaminated case, the ABC-R posterior is the one with smaller variability.
+This is due to the fact that the ABC-R posterior is not affected by the very outlying observations coming from the contamination component.

-{\bf Sensitivity analysis}\\ To assess the robustness of the ABC-R posterior, we consider a sensitivity analysis.
-We simulate a sample $y$ of size $n=31$ from the central model and the contaminated data are given by $y^c = (y_{(j)},y_{(n/2)}+c)$, $j=1,\ldots,n/2-1,n/2+1,\ldots,n$, where $y_{(j)}$ denotes the $j$th ordered value of $y$ and $c$ a contamination scalar with possible values $\{-15,-14,\ldots,15\}.$ The results of the sensitivity analysis, illustrated by means of violin plots in Figure~\ref{fig:fig2}, highlight that the posterior median (the symbol "$\circ$") of the genuine posterior (panel (c)) is substantially driven by $c$.
-The $y$-axis is left free in order to enhance the of readability of the plot.
-On the other hand, the ABC-R and the EL posteriors are more resistant.
-For all the posteriors, the behavior of the posterior median reflects the behavior of the influence function of the posterior mode.
+To highlight the robustness properties of the ABC-R posterior, we consider a sensitivity analysis.
+A sample $y$ of size $n=31$ is taken from the central model and the aforementioned posteriors are computed from the contaminated data $y^w$ given by the original data with the median observation $y_{(n+1)/2}$ replaced by $y_{(n+1)/2} + w$; $w$ is a contamination scalar with possible values $\{-15,-14,\ldots,15\}.$ The results of the sensitivity analysis, illustrated by means of violin plots in Figure~\ref{fig:fig2}, highlight that the posterior median of the genuine posterior (panel (c)) is substantially driven by $w$.
+On the other hand, ABC-R and EL posteriors are robust.
+For all posteriors, the behaviour of the posterior median reflects the behaviour of the \emph{IF} of the posterior mode.
 Furthermore, the variability of all posteriors is comparable for values of $w$ close to 0.
 More generally, these plots confirm that the genuine and EL posteriors under contamination are much more dispersed than the ABC-R posterior.
-Hence, even in an example as simple as this, robust inference based on the ABC-R posterior appears to be more precise than inference based on the EL posterior.